Echo devices are Amazon Prime Day’s best sellers

 As of 4 AM ET on Tuesday, Amazon said the Echo was the best-selling item across its site in the U.S., after millions of Prime members had already shopped its sales.

 It will not be surprising if the Echo family of devices does well this Prime Day.
-The original Echo received a 50% price cut to $89.99, while the Dot dropped by $15, bringing it to $34.99, with corresponding discounts in other markets where Echo devices are sold.
+The original Echo received a 50 percent price cut to $89.99, while the Dot dropped by $15, bringing it to $34.99, with corresponding discounts in other markets where Echo devices are sold.
 Echo currently only supports commands and provides information in American and British English, as well as German.

 Other Amazon devices were doing well in those early hours, too, the retailer noted.
 The remaining U.S. best sellers then included the Echo Dot and the new Fire 7 tablet with Alexa.

-Currently, according to Amazon’s own best sellers section on its site, the Echo Dot in black is now the top-selling electronics device in the U.S., followed by the Echo Dot in white, and then the white Echo.
-Various Fire tablets, the Kindle Paperwhite, and the Fire TV Stick with remote round out the top 10.
+Currently, according to Amazon’s own best sellers section on its site, the Echo Dot in black is now the top-selling electronics device in the U.S., followed by the Echo Dot in white and then the white Echo.
+Various Fire tablets, the Kindle Paperwhite and the Fire TV Stick with remote round out the top 10.

-To help connect consumers to those deals they were most interested in, Amazon this year organized Prime Day sales into various categories on its site this year.
+To help connect consumers to those deals they were most interested in, Amazon this year organized Prime Day sales into various categories on its site.

 As of this afternoon, Amazon says that its “Techies” category on the site was one of the most shopped, along with “Home Chefs” and “For the Home.”
 In the Techies section, Amazon is heavily promoting its own hardware — including Echo devices, Fire tablets, Kindle e-readers — as well as bundles like the Echo Dot/Philips Hue Starter Kit, for example, among others.

-CIRP estimates there are 85 million Prime members in the U.S., up 35% from the 63 million in the same quarter last year.
+CIRP estimates there are 85 million Prime members in the U.S., up 35 percent from the 63 million in the same quarter last year.
 That means there are a lot more people who are eligible to shop Prime Day this year, and purchase Amazon’s devices.Featured Image: Bryce Durbin

 0